 Under the WTO rules, UK exports to the EU would be subject to the EU's schedule of tariffs.
 The UK and EU could not grant any favourable trading terms to each other for specific sectors without being prepared to grant equivalent terms to other WTO member countries, based on the MFN rules.
 Whilst the GATT allows member countries to provide more favourable treatment to each other in accordance with a free trade agreement or customs union between those members, this is only the case where the trade agreement or customs union covers substantially all sectors of industry, but it is not permissible in the case of sector-specific free trade agreements.

-At present, the UK is a member of the WTO both in its own right and as an EU Member State.
+During the transition period, the UK will remain a member of the WTO both in its own right and as an EU Member State.
 It is unprecedented for a member country to make a transition from participating in the WTO through the EU (or any other union) to participating solely in its own capacity.
 The UK will need to establish its own schedules of commitments under both the GATT and the GATS.
-It is likely, or at least it has been assumed, that the UK will take over the existing EU schedules of commitments and replicate these in its own national capacity.
-However, there is some uncertainty as to whether this is a readily available solution.
-The UK government aims to follow the rectification procedure as opposed to the modification procedure.
+The UK government intended to take over the existing EU schedules of commitments and replicate these in its own national capacity, using the rectification procedure as opposed to the modification procedure.
 A rectification covers amendments or rearrangements which do not alter the scope of a concession and other rectifications of a purely formal character, whereas a modification implies a more substantive change.
-The modification of a schedule requires prior notification with, and possibly payment of compensation to, affected WTO members.
-The government may need to seek legal clarity on the consequences for the UK it if has not agreed or certified its WTO schedules before Brexit, and possibly make contingency arrangements.
+By contrast, the modification process requires prior notification with, and possibly payment of compensation to, affected WTO members.

-The government will also need to consider how businesses and individuals will be able to petition the government to act on their behalf in enforcing the WTO rules through the WTO Dispute Settlement Agreement, where disputes arise.
-At present, the EU Trade Barriers Regulation provides a channel for EU businesses to raise such disputes with the European Commission for the Commission to take action before the WTO.
+The government will need a system for businesses and individuals to be able to petition the government to act on their behalf in enforcing the WTO rules through the WTO Dispute Settlement Agreement, where disputes arise.
+At present, the EU Trade Barriers Regulation provides a channel for EU businesses to raise such disputes with the European Commission and for the Commission to take action before the WTO.
+The UK government has proposed legislation on trade, the Trade Bill, that (when enacted) will, inter alia, provide for the establishment of a UK investigating authority that will (pursuant to the Taxation (Cross-border Trade) Act 2018) conduct trade remedy investigations and make recommendations for the protection of UK interests.
+For a summary of this Act and of the Trade Bill, please see our relevant briefing note.
+The WTO rules allow the application of trade defence measures where dumping or state subsidies damage domestic business.
+The Customs Bill proposes a new system that will include the use of such duties, but their application would need to be within the WTO rules.

 Trading under the WTO rules will involve a significant burden on businesses, especially when compared with trading in the EU single market.
 Import tariffs will obviously increase costs to business even though EU tariffs are relatively low for many manufactured goods.
 Customs checks will be required on the importation of goods into the EU from the UK and vice versa, and for some purposes, business will have to certify the origin of those goods.
-Customs clearances may be accelerated in many cases using software tools, but it seems clear that, overall, the requirements will not only impose tariff costs but also increased costs of employing and training the necessary personnel to fulfil these requirements.
+Customs clearances may be accelerated in many cases using software tools, and the government is expected to introduce a transitional simplified procedure enabling deferment of full customs declarations and customs duty payments until after the point of entry.
+(This transitional simplified procedure was previously proposed for introduction in the event of a hard Brexit and can now be expected as from the end of the transition period in the absence of a comprehensive UK/EU free trade agreement.)
+Nonetheless, overall the requirements are likely not only impose tariff costs and also increased costs of employing and training the necessary personnel to fulfil customs requirements.

 The UK's economy is more dependent on services than on goods, and there is much less liberalisation for services under the GATS than for goods under the GATT.
 In relation to services, tariffs and MFN treatment are not the main issues, but rather internal non-tariff barriers.
 In practice, WTO member countries are often more liberal in relation to trade in services than is indicated by their schedule of commitments, but absent such commitments there is no certainty or predictability of arrangements on which businesses can rely.
 For example, regulated business services are not to any significant degree liberalised by the GATS.
 Moreover the GATS does not liberalise the flow of data across borders, which is seen by industry as a critical aspect of the provision of digital services.
 Creative industries will need comprehensive intellectual property rights coverage, but the WTO intellectual property arrangements (the TRIPS Agreement) involve a relatively low level of intellectual property protection.
 Further, a large part of the audio-visual media services generated in the UK are transmitted to the EU, but the EU's schedules of commitments are silent with regard to audio-visual media services, so adoption of the EU's schedules would not facilitate liberalised trade in this area.